shane1595042264/Onenote-Groomer/docs/PRIVACY_POLICY.md

 ## 💻 How We Use Information

 ### Local Processing Only
-All data processing in OneNote Groomer happens **exclusively on your device**:
+All data processing in DocFlow AI happens **exclusively on your device**:

 1. **AI Processing**: Our bundled Ollama AI engine runs completely locally.
 Your documents are never sent to external servers for processing.
-2. **File Conversion**: All file operations (reading OneNote files, creating Excel spreadsheets) happen on your device.
+2. **File Conversion**: All file operations (reading document files, creating Excel spreadsheets) happen on your device.
 3. **Settings Storage**: Application preferences are stored locally in your Windows user profile.

 ### No External Communication
-OneNote Groomer does not:
+DocFlow AI does not:
 - Send your files to the cloud
 - Transmit document content to external servers
 - Share your data with third parties